The WFE’s Sustainability Conference

 Speakers

-Elisa Bevilacqua Senior Sustainability Technical Manager EFRAG -
+Elisa Bevilacqua Senior Sustainability Technical Manager EFRAG

-Aobakwe Aupa Monyatsi CEO Botswana Stock Exchange -
+Aobakwe Aupa Monyatsi CEO Botswana Stock Exchange

-Daniel Sonnenburg Chief Sustainability Officer Deutsche Börse -
+Daniel Sonnenburg Chief Sustainability Officer Deutsche Börse

-15:40 - 16:35:
+• 15:40 - 16:35:

 Session 12: The Future Architecture of Carbon Markets: Integrity, Interoperability and Scale

 Carbon markets are evolving rapidly.
-Compliance systems are expanding across jurisdictions, voluntary markets are undergoing integrity reforms, and exchanges are increasingly developing infrastructure for environmental commodities trading.
-At the same time, companies and investors are seeking clarity on how carbon pricing mechanisms fit within credible transition strategies.
+Compliance systems are expanding across jurisdictions, voluntary markets are undergoing integrity reforms, and companies and investors are seeking clarity on how carbon pricing mechanisms fit within credible transition strategies.
+This session examines how carbon market infrastructures are developing globally, and how interoperability, integrity and exchange‑led frameworks can support internationally credible carbon markets.

-The panel will then explore:
+The panel will explore:

-- How have recent integrity initiatives reshaped confidence in voluntary carbon markets, and what further steps are needed to strengthen market trust?
+• How have recent integrity initiatives reshaped confidence in voluntary carbon markets, and what further steps are needed to strengthen market trust?

-- How should compliance and voluntary carbon markets evolve in parallel, and where is alignment necessary to avoid fragmentation?
+• How should compliance and voluntary carbon markets evolve in parallel, and where is alignment necessary to avoid fragmentation?

-- How should companies integrate carbon markets into broader transition strategies while avoiding overreliance?
+• How should companies integrate carbon markets into broader transition strategies while avoiding overreliance?

-- What would a credible, scalable and internationally connected carbon market ecosystem look like by 2030?
+• What would a credible, scalable and internationally connected carbon market ecosystem look like by 2030?

 Moderator